muescha/andygrunwald.github.io/content/post/webengdus-satisfaction-survey-2017.md

 We organize the [WebEngDUS](https://www.meetup.com/Web-Engineering-Duesseldorf/) for you.
 And without your feedback we can't improve.

-The results show that we are doing quite okay these days.
+The results show that we are doing quite okay right now.
 The location and the organisation seems to fit.
-Improvements like more parking space can't be influenced by us.
-But more information and accuracy on the talk timing can be done and will be done.
+Other things, like more parking spaces, we can not influence, but more information and accuracy on the talk duration and the start of the talk can be done and will be done.

 The choice of topics seems to be in line as well.
-What people want to hear about is spreaded across all areas.
+What people want to hear about is spread across all areas.
 Sometimes it is hard to get speakers for certain topics, but we will try!
-*If you can speak about a topic at the Meetup, contact me!*
+*If you would like to talk about a topic at our Meetup, contact me!*
-In between we continue with the wide are of different topics as we did in the last few years.
+In the meantime we continue with the wide are of different topics as we did in the last few years.

-The majority of visitors want to learn something and get connected to other people by attending the meetup.
+The majority of visitors wants to learn something and connect with other people by attending the meetup.
 **And this is exactly what we want to achieve**.
 **Share knowledge and build a community**.
 **This result makes us really proud**.